Team-Hacksmith/ScripturaAI/backend/jaspers-website/docs/forwardItr.md

 std::cout << std::endl;
 ```

-- A message "Original List: " is printed.
+- The program prints "Original List: ".
-- A loop iterates through the forward list using an iterator (`it`), printing each element using dereferencing (`*it`).
+- It then iterates through the `flist` using an iterator (`it`), dereferencing the iterator to get the integer values, which are printed followed by a space.
-- After the loop, a newline is printed for formatting.
+- After printing all elements, it outputs a newline.

 ### Modifying the List